dsqcri/old-ds-website/people/mserafini/index.md

 ---
 ![mserafini](/people/mserafini/small.png)

 I am a Scientist at the Qatar Computing Research Institute, where I work at the intersection of database systems and distributed systems.
-Previously I was with the Yahoo!
+Previously I was a postdoc at the Yahoo!
 Research Barcelona lab ([R.I.P.](http://www.huffingtonpost.com/quora/what-went-wrong-with-yaho_b_9821176.html)).

 ***